-Cities regularly develop plans for their vision of the future and map out how to reach that vision.
+Cities regularly develop plans for their vision of the future and map how to reach that vision.
 These plans (called "comprehensive plans") help guide how cities will develop, where resources like jobs, housing, and trails will be located, and how we will travel throughout our communities.
 Individual and community health is certainly affected by these planning processes as cities aim to create livable communities.
 However, health is often missing from comprehensive plans and cities' mission and vision.

 Certain comprehensive plan elements required by the Metropolitan Council-the metropolitan planning organization for the Twin Cities Metropolitan Area-provide opportunities to incorporate health.
-This study focuses on including health in land use decisions around the Gateway Gold Line Bus Rapid Transit (Gateway Gold Line) project.
-The core project team conducted outreach as part of this study and many community members provided feedback about the connection between health and where they live, work, and play.
+This study focuses on including health in land use decisions around the Gold Line BRT project.
+The project team conducted outreach as part of this study and many community members provided feedback about the connection between health and where they live, work, and play.
 As a result, as cities work to update their comprehensive plans, they should consider health early and often, and engage community members to further define what health means to each community.

-The Gateway Gold Line is an Opportunity
+The Gold Line BRT is an Opportunity

-The Gateway Gold Line is a proposed bus rapid transit (BRT) line in the East Metro that will connect urban and suburban communities, jobs, retail, education, and recreation destinations.
+The Gold Line BRT is a proposed transitway in the East Metro that will connect urban and suburban communities, jobs, retail, education, and recreation destinations.
 All-day transit service will be provided at the stations and will tie into the growing regional transit system.
 The route could open for service by 2023 and will provide new economic development opportunities as the region grows.
-This study (called a health impact assessment) is a part of broad planning efforts for the Gateway Gold Line, and focuses on how to integrate health into the comprehensive plans for the five cities along the corridor: Saint Paul, Maplewood, Oakdale, Landfall, and Woodbury.
-As part of each city's comprehensive plan, they will need to include the Gateway Gold Line station areas and consider improvements around these stations that will work with the new transit line.
+This health impact assessment is part of broad planning efforts for the Gold Line BRT, and focuses on how to integrate health into the comprehensive plans for the five cities along the corridor: Saint Paul, Maplewood, Oakdale, Landfall, and Woodbury.
+As part of each city's comprehensive plan, they will need to include the Gold Line BRT station areas and consider improvements around these stations that will work with the new transit line.
 These station areas present a unique opportunity for each city to implement their vision for a livable and healthy community.